walidlabied09/_WISSAL-EL-HILALI-_HOMEWORK/README.md

 ## Design Choices
 ### Data Storage
-- **Text File:** Tasks are stored in a text file named tasks.txt.
+- **Text File:** Tasks are stored in a text file named `tasks.txt`.
 This format is chosen for its simplicity and ease of use with Bash commands.
 - **Fields:** Each task in the text file has the following fields:
     - `id`: Unique identifier for the task.
     - `title`: Title of the task.